containerscrew/nflux/README.md

 # What is nflux?

-Nflux is an [`eBPF`](./docs/what_is_ebpf.md)-based tool that currently serves the following purpose:

-- Monitors `incoming/outgoing` traffic on a Linux system by attaching a TC (Traffic Control) program using eBPF technology.
-It can be attached to both physical and virtual interfaces (wireguard), allowing us to obtain networking data at a very low level. _Supports only Ipv4 packet sniffing (Ipv6 is being implemented)_.
+Nflux is an [`eBPF`](./docs/what_is_ebpf.md)-based tool that monitors `incoming/outgoing` traffic on a Linux system by attaching a `TC (Traffic Control)` program using eBPF technology.
+It can be attached to both physical and virtual interfaces (wireguard), allowing us to obtain networking data at a very low level.

+> Supports only ethernet interfaces
+> _Supports only Ipv4 packet sniffing (Ipv6 is being implemented)_.

 # Installation